Crawford School of Public Policy: Australia-Japan Research Centre (AJRC)

-The Australia-Japan Research Centre (AJRC) conducts research to explore and improve understanding of the economies and economic policy processes in Australia and Japan and both countries’ strategic interests in the Asia-Pacific economy.
-It's policy-oriented areas of interest cover developments in regional economic cooperation and integration and encompass research on trade, finance, macroeconomics and structural and regulatory reform, as well as international economic relations.
+The Australia-Japan Research Centre (AJRC) conducts research to explore and improve understanding of the economies and economic policy processes in Australia and Japan and both countries' strategic interests in the Asia-Pacific economy.
+Its policy-oriented areas of interest cover developments in regional economic cooperation and integration and encompass research on trade, finance, macroeconomics and structural and regulatory reform, as well as international economic relations.

 Professor Jenny Corbett was appointed AJRC Executive Director in August 2004.

-Australian Centre for Biosecurity and Environmental Economics (ACBEE)

-The Australian Centre for Biosecurity and Environmental Economics (ACBEE) is an organized research unit of the Crawford School of Public Policy at the Australian National University, and the Foundation Director is Professor Tom Kompas.

-The ACBEE's mission is to lead Australia and the region in biosecurity and environmental economics research, with an emphasis on policy applications.
-Their specialty is economic approaches to protecting the environment and plant, animal and human health from invasive species.
-They also provide broad mastery in applied research on environmental economics and natural resource management.
-ACBEE maintains a central focus on engaging with and assisting the public policy process.

 Centre for Applied Macroeconomic Analysis (CAMA)

 The Centre for Applied Macroeconomic Analysis (CAMA) is located in the Crawford School of Public Policy at the Australian National University and was established in 2003 to bring together economists working on applied macroeconomic and financial market issues throughout Australia and across the globe.
 CAMA's objectives are to advance research and post-graduate training in applied macroeconomic and financial issues.

-CAMA was founded by current director Professor Warwick McKibbin.
+CAMA was founded by the current director Professor Warwick McKibbin.
 The current CAMA deputy director is Professor Ippei Fujiwara.
-Former directors include Professor Shaun Vahey, and deputy directors include Professor Mardi Dungey, Professor Heather Anderson and Professor Renee Fry.
+Former directors include Professor Shaun Vahey.
+Deputy directors include Professor Mardi Dungey, Professor Heather Anderson and Professor Renee Fry.